Lachha Paratha, How To Make Lachha Paratha

 - Turnover the swiss roll so that the sealed side faces upwards and again gently roll into a 150 mm.
 (6”) diameter circle using a little whole wheat flour for rolling.

-- Heat a non-stick tava (griddle) and cook the paratha, using a little ghee, till golden brown spots appear on both the sides.
+- Heat a non-stick tava (griddle) and cook the paratha, using 1 tsp of ghee, till golden brown spots appear on both the sides.

 - Remove on a plate and press it gently from the sides towards the centre to make the layers more visible in the paratha.